-Of course, not every offering costs a small fortune, with the £4 Cartwright & Butley Onion Chutney being one of the more affordable food items on the menu.
+Of course, not every offering costs a small fortune, with the £4 Cartwright & Butley Onion Chutney is one of the more affordable food items on the menu.

 No Christmas hamper would be complete without festive spirit and those lucky enough to be given such a gift will be able to get merry on a £7,000 bottle of Moét & Chandon Dom Perignon 1961, one of the most prized champagnes in existence – it was even the official champagne at the wedding of Prince Charles and Lady Diana in 1981.